SHOULD BE ART

 Sir Nicholas Serota visited Sydney as a guest of the Gordon Darling Foundation.

-The event was streamed live on the day, and the full range of videos are available to view on Vimeo.
+The event was streamed live on the day.
+Sir Nicholas Serota's keynote address, along with the full range of presentations and panel discussions, are available to view on the Kaldor Public Art Projects Vimeo channel.

 All Schools Should be Art Schools